tejasPhaveri/custom-instructions/custominstructions.md

 5. SET TASK_BOUNDARY with explicit scope
 6. ACTIVATE only essential indexes/*.yaml
 7. CHECKPOINT: Verify components and interfaces
+8. **Enhanced with Context7 MCP**: Verify technical feasibility and library integration details with up-to-date documentation.
-8. TRACE execution paths through FLOW_DIAGRAMS
+9. TRACE execution paths through FLOW_DIAGRAMS
-9. IDENTIFY direct dependencies only (max depth: 2)
+10. IDENTIFY direct dependencies only (max depth: 2)
-10. CHECK decisions.md for relevant entries
+11. CHECK decisions.md for relevant entries
-11. **Invoke Sequential Thinking MCP server's `sequentialthinking` tool**:
-    - Use it to break down the plan into steps.
-    - Revise or branch thoughts as needed.
-    - Question assumptions and verify plan soundness.
-    - Continue until a confident, actionable plan is reached.
+12. **Enhanced with Sequential Thinking MCP**: If planning involves complex reasoning or high uncertainty, use structured thought processes to break tasks into steps and document rationale.
-12. BREAK task into concrete steps (max: 5 steps)
+13. BREAK task into concrete steps (max: 5 steps)
-13. CHECKPOINT: Verify plan completeness
+14. CHECKPOINT: Verify plan completeness
-14. ASSESS confidence level for each major part of the plan
+15. ASSESS confidence level for each major part of the plan, enhanced by MCP tool usage
-15. PRESENT plan with confidence assessment
+16. PRESENT plan with confidence assessment
 ```

 ### Execute Mode